Universite-Gustave-Eiffel/NoiseModelling/README.md

 [![Build Status](https://travis-ci.org/Ifsttar/NoiseModelling.svg?branch=master)](https://travis-ci.org/Ifsttar/NoiseModelling)

 **Version 3.0 (cnossos) of NoiseModelling does not yet have tutorials and documentation.
-You can still use the [version 2.0](https://github.com/Ifsttar/NoiseModelling/tree/master) which is fully documented.**
+You can still use the [version 2.0](https://github.com/Ifsttar/NoiseModelling/tree/master) which is fully documented [here](https://github.com/Ifsttar/NoiseModelling/blob/master/wiki/Home.md).**

 NoiseModelling
 ======